shahzaibk23/portfolio/content/project/enhancing-and-validating-livehds-power-modeling-flow/index.md

 ---
 title: Enhancing and Validating LiveHD's Power Modeling Flow
 date: 2023-06-19T12:47:15.005Z
-summary: <﻿i> Contributor in GSoC'23 </i> <br>The primary goal of this project is to enhance and validate LiveHD's power modeling flow, a critical feature for estimating power consumption in modern hardware designs.
+summary: <i>Contributor in GSoC'23. </i><br>The primary goal of this project is to enhance and validate LiveHD's power modeling flow, a critical feature for estimating power consumption in modern hardware designs.
 The existing flow requires further refinement to ensure its stability, accuracy, compatibility with a wider range of netlists and VCD files, and overall performance.
 To address these challenges, the project will focus on methodically debugging the